0xProject/0x-docs/docs/0x-swap-api/guides/accessing-rfq-liquidity/about-the-rfq-system.md

 # Integrating RFQ Liquidity

-Read about how to easily integrate RFQ liquidity into your project here: [Integrating RFQ Liquidity](/0x-swap-api/guides/accessing-rfq-liquidity/integrating-rfq-liquidity.md)
+Read about how to easily [integrate RFQ liquidity](/0x-swap-api/guides/accessing-rfq-liquidity/integrating-rfq-liquidity) into your project.